 Have your students pick out a YA book by an LGBTQIA+ author.
 Once the student finishes their book, have them record themselves reading their favorite passage from the book and what surprised them most about their book choice.

 To elevate their presentations to the next level, invite them to use the editor to help call out a specific line from the book using the new Screencastify Edit text tool.

 Here are some more queer books to check out:

-🖼 Research and curate a gallery of an inclusive visual artist 🎨
+🖼 Curate a gallery of an inclusive visual artist 🎨

 Ask your students to choose an artist that incorporates inclusive queer themes.
 This can be a painter, comic, and create a virtual gallery of their work.
 Students can begin highlighting their art critiquing skills by recording narration explaining what drew themselves to their chosen artist’s body of work, the analysis of the design and composition trends, and what they feel the meaning behind the work is.

-❤️🧡💚💙💜🖤🤍 Have your students lead a presentation on Marsha P. Johnson and Sylvia Rivera!
+❤️🧡💚💙💜🖤🤍 Have students lead a presentation on Marsha P. Johnson and Sylvia Rivera!

 Students can use Submit to explain the monumental impact that Marsha P. Johnson and Sylvia Rivera had in the 1969 Stonewall Uprising.
 To create the digital library of students' responses, insert them all into a Google Slides presentation.

 Have your own ideas on how to celebrate Pride Month?
 Sign up for Screencastify free!